-The Company's corporate governance policies and charters are all available on its website www.imagionbiosystems.com.
+The Company's corporate governance policies and charters are available its website all on www.imagionbiosystems.com.

 ADDITIONAL SECURITIES INFORMATION

 In accordance with ASX Listing Rule 4.10, the Company provides the following information to shareholders not elsewhere disclosed in this Annual Report.
 The information provided is current as at 5 April 2018 (Reporting Date).